cortex-command-community/Cortex-Command-Legacy-Mod-Converter/README.md

 ## Conversion rules

-This line from `rules/ini_copy_of_rules.json`:
+This line from the [Cortex Command Mod Converter Engine](https://github.com/MyNameIsTrez/Cortex-Command-Mod-Converter-Engine)'s' `rules/ini_copy_of_rules.json`:

 `"Round M16": "Round Ronin M16",`

 states that whenever `CopyOf = Round M16` is encountered by the converter, it should change it to `CopyOf = Round Ronin M16`.

+The releases of this GUI program contain a copy of the engine's `rules` directory, which this GUI program uses.
 This means you can make the converter "smarter" by adding more rules to the JSON files in the `rules/` directory.

 Look at the names of the JSON files (or check how they're used in the [Engine repository's src/main.zig](https://github.com/MyNameIsTrez/Cortex-Command-Mod-Converter-Engine/blob/master/src/main.zig)) to figure out how the converter uses each JSON file.